Online LPN-to-BSN Programs

 Increase Earning Potential

-BLS data show that bachelor’s degree-holders earn more than associate-trained workers or employees with some college but no degree.
-The different groups earn median annual salaries of $85,800, $62,270, and $44,130, respectively.
+Data from the Bureau of Labor Statistics (BLS) shows that bachelor’s degree-holders earn more than associate-trained workers or employees with some college but no degree.
+Bachelor’s degree-holders earned a median annual salary of $80,240 as of 2024, whereas associate degree-holders and those with some college but no degree earned median salaries of $57,150 and $53,040, respectively.

 LPN-to-BSN Program Requirements